huggingface/hub-docs/docs/hub/storage-limits.md

 ### Pay-as-you-go price

-Above the included 1TB (or 1TB per seat) of private storage in PRO and Enterprise Hub, private storage is invoiced at **$25/TB/month**.
+Above the included 1TB (or 1TB per seat) of private storage in PRO and Enterprise Hub, private storage is invoiced at **$25/TB/month**, in 1TB increments.
 See our [billing doc](./billing) for more details.

 ## Repository limitations and recommendations